kwokkw/capstone-project-one/README.md

 1. Purpose and Scope

 The project aims to provides users with a way to explore real estate listings, save favorite properties, and potentially personalize their seach experience.
 Core functionalities will focus on:

 - Displaying property information sourced from an external real estate API.
 - Managing user accounts and their interactions with property data.
 - Enabling search, filtering, and saving of property listings.

 2. Key Features

 - User Authentication
 - Property Listings and Details
 - Favorites
+- Predictive Text Address Search

 3. Database Design

 - Users Table
 - Properties Table
 - Favorites Table

 4. User Flow

 A user's journey might look like this:

 1. Authentication: The user signs up or logs in.
 2. Property Search: They search for properties by specifying criteria like location, price range, or proerty type.
 3. View Details: Clicking a propety opens a detailed view with additional information.
 4. Favorites Management: They can save properties to theri favorites, accessible from a dedicated page.

 ### The challenge